cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ***To record tests running:***

-1. {% url 'Setup your project to record' projects-dashboard#Set-up-a-Project-to-Record %}
+1. {% url 'Set up your project to record' projects-dashboard#Set-up-a-Project-to-Record %}
 2. {% url 'Pass the `--record` flag to `cypress run`' command-line#cypress-run %}

 You can {% url 'read more about the Dashboard here' features-dashboard %}.